Hospital Service Climate: Gender Analysis in Nursing Staff

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-Moraref Crossref One Search OpenArchives Sinta GoogleScholar GoogleScholar Garuda Portal-ISSN Base
+Moraref Crossref One Search OpenArchives Sinta GoogleScholar Dimensions Garuda Portal-ISSN Base

-PSIKOBORNEO: Jurnal Ilmiah Psikologi Published by Faculty of Social and Political Siences, University of Mulawarman, Samarinda, East Kalimantan and This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Psikoborneo: Jurnal Ilmiah Psikologi published by Faculty of Social and Political Sciences, University of Mulawarman, Samarinda, East Kalimantan.
+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 ________________________________________